Why Is It Hard to Connect With My Mother?

 • chronic tension

-• difficulty trusting
+• difficulty trusting relationships

 • difficulty relaxing into connection

 The body often continues responding to early emotional experiences long after childhood ends.
+Many people continue longing for connection while remaining emotionally organized around self-protection.

 Repeating Relationship Patterns

-• emotional intimacy
+• avoid emotional intimacy

-• ability to receive support
+• struggle to receive support

 Movement Toward Healing with Family Constellations